-Are you a registered nurse new to the hospice and palliative nursing specialty?
-Do you have RNs at your agency new to the field?
-Introducing the RN Clinical Orientation Program, a training program specifically created for experienced nurses entering into hospice and palliative care.
-Discount opportunities are available to employers and agencies.
-Look under "Orientation Programs" on our eLearning page for more.
+Created for registered nurses new to the hospice and palliative nursing specialty, the RN Clinical Orientation Program is training specifically created for experienced nurses entering into hospice and palliative care.
+A companion textbook is included, and discount opportunities are available to employers and agencies.
+Visit our website to learn more.